fairtracks/fairtracks.net/content/markdown/fair/fair-01-fair-data-fairtracks.md

       primarily deposited together with raw data and detailed metadata through the primary data life cycle.
-The secondary data life cycle supported by FAIRtracks is built around the [FAIRtracks metadata (draft) standard](/standards/#standards-01-fairtracks), a minimal metadata exchange schema designed to refer back to the raw data/metadata for more details.
+The secondary data life cycle supported by FAIRtracks is built around the [FAIRtracks metadata (draft) standard](/standards/#standards-01-fairtracks), a minimal metadata exchange schema designed to refer back to the raw data/metadata if more details are required.
 The grey box shows the scope of the FAIRtracks project with current and potential integrations.
       [Omnipy](https://github.com/fairtracks/omnipy) is a general Python library for scalable and reproducible data wrangling which aims to be useful across data models and research disciplines.
 (Illustration is planned for the [RDMkit](https://rdmkit.elixir-europe.org/) and